-In that case, whatever is the command mode (MTPA or MTPV), the behavior of the machine will be studied over the speed range [0, N{max}].

-That allows the user to precisely choose the range of speed to be considered for computing and displaying the torque-speed curve and especially maps like efficiency map.
+In that case, for any command mode (MTPA or MTPV), the behavior of the machine will be studied over the speed range [0, N{max}].
+That allows the user to choose precisely the range of speed to be considered for computing and displaying the torque-speed curve and especially maps like efficiency map.